crmckenzie/nurture/TASKLIST.md

 - [x] at least one application version is required if they are given
 - [x] applications must exist
 - [x] application versions can be created dynamically
-- [x] does not create duplicate application versions
+- [x] does not create duplicate«» application versions
 - [x] if version already exists, make sure manifest is appliedß

 ## POST /releases